Skip to content

 Warrant hold

-The process whereby state payments issued to payees indebted to the state are held by the Comptroller’s office until the debt is satisfied.
+The process whereby state payments issued to payees indebted to the state are held by the Comptroller’s office until the debt is satisfied or released by the hold source agency.